anggito-ma/kalkulator/readme.md

+####Calculator
-make a calculator using html, css, and js, tutorial from: https://youtu.be/cGgLHJGyS34
+Create a calculator using html, css, and js, tutorial from: https://youtu.be/cGgLHJGyS34